-Watching stressful movies triggers changes to your heartbeatMay 16th, 2014 in Cardiology /
+Watching stressful movies triggers changes to your heartbeatMay 16, 2014 in Medicine & Health / Cardiology

 (Medical Xpress)—Watching films with stressful scenes can trigger changes to the heart's beating pattern, reports a new study published in the journal Circulation, Arrhythmia and Electrophysiology.